sensible-hq/sensible-docs/readme-sync/v0/data-extraction/5000 - best-practices/0200 - troubleshoot-llms.md

 ### Create fallbacks for null responses or false positives

 Sometimes an LLM prompt works for the majority of documents in a document type, but returns null or an inaccurate response (a "false positive") for a minority of documents.
 Rather than rewrite the prompt, which can cause regressions, create fallbacks targeted at the failing documents.
-For more information, see [Using fallbacks](doc:fallbacks).
+For more information, see [Fallback strategies](doc:fallbacks).

 ### Trace source context